 1. Parades

-2. The Wearing of the Green
+2. Wearing Green

 Before the 17th century, blue was the color of choice for St. Patrick’s Day.
 As Irish nationalism grew, so did the wearing of the green.
 There were also the associations with the Emerald Isle, so called because of the color of our world famous rich green landscape.